nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/HEROKU_DEPLOYMENT.md

 2. Create application in heroku: https://dashboard.heroku.com/new-app
 3. After you create the application, click on the Github deployment method and log into Github in the pop up window
 4. Scroll down a little and click the connect to github button that has appeared.
-5. Type in the name of the repo you want to deploy
+5. Type in the name of the repo you want to deployand click search.
+6. Your repo should appear below the search field.
+Click the 'Connect' button to connect to the repo.
 6. In the Automatic Deployment section, switch the branch from `main` to `deploy` and click "Enable Automatic Deploys"
 7. Scroll back to the top of the page and click on "Settings" to the right of "Deploy"
 8. In the "Config Vars" section, click on "Reveal Config Vars"